Embed This Data

 - FDI Inflow:

-Brunei, two small disconnected enclaves surrounded by the Malaysian state of Sarawak, lies on the northern coast of Borneo.
+Brunei, two enclaves surrounded by the Malaysian state of Sarawak, lies on the northern coast of Borneo.
 The sultan serves as his own prime minister, minister of defense, foreign minister, and minister of finance.
 He is advised by several councils, including a Legislative Council and Privy Council, which he appoints.
-The oil and gas industry accounts for over half of GDP and 90 percent of government revenues.
-However, it generates only a small fraction of employment, and most of the population works directly for the government.
+Oil and gas account for over half of GDP, 90 percent of government revenue, and 95 percent of exports but generate only a small fraction of employment.
+Most of the population works directly for the government.
+In 2016, as oil prices declined, Brunei’s economy slowed substantially and reported negative growth rates.
 Brunei has extremely low manufacturing capacity and imports most of its manufactured goods and food.

 Brunei has no personal income tax.
-The top corporate tax rate is 18.5 percent for most companies; the rate for oil and gas companies is 55 percent.
+The top corporate tax rate is 18.5 percent for most companies and 55 percent for oil and gas companies.
 The overall tax burden equals 33.1 percent of total domestic income.
-Government spending has amounted to 36 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.9 percent of GDP.
+Over the past three years, government spending has amounted to 37.5 percent of total output (GDP), and budget deficits have averaged 10.9 percent of GDP.
 Public debt is equivalent to 3.1 percent of GDP.

 Registration requirements for starting a business have been simplified, and a one-stop shop now facilitates the overall operation of small and medium-size enterprises.
-The labor market is relatively flexible.
-The government provides large price-distorting subsidies for nearly everything the average citizen needs (for example, fuel, power, food, health care, and education).
+The public sector employs approximately 43.5 percent of the citizen workforce.
+The law does not set a minimum wage, but most employed citizens receive good salaries.
+The government provides generous but price-distorting subsidies for fuel, power, food, health care, and education.

-Trade is extremely important to Brunei’s economy; the value of exports and imports taken together equals 107 percent of GDP.
-The average applied tariff rate is only 0.5 percent.
-State-owned enterprises distort the economy, and foreign ownership of land is restricted.
-The small financial sector remains dominated by banks, which are well capitalized.
+Trade is significant for Brunei’s economy; the combined value of exports and imports equals 83 percent of GDP.
+The average applied tariff rate is 0.5 percent.
+Nontariff barriers impede some trade.
+Government openness to foreign investment is above average.
+The small financial sector remains dominated by banking, which is well capitalized and open to foreign competition.
 Islamic financial services have grown considerably in recent years.